Luxembourg Armed Forces: Recent international operations

 The Luxembourg Armed Forces have also been active in Africa, supporting the EU Security Reform Mission in the Democratic Republic of the Congo (EUSEC RDC), the EU Military Operation in Eastern Chad and North Eastern Central African Republic (EUFOR Chad/CAR), following with the MINURCAT.
 From 2013 to 2022 Luxembourg provided support to EUTM in Mali.

 Luxembourg is also active in the NATO eFP, contributing logistical and satellite transmission support in Lithuania since 2017.

 Luxembourg Armed Forces Organization

 The army is under civilian control, with the Grand Duke as Commander-in-Chief.
-The Minister for Defence, François Bausch (starting 5 December 2018), oversees army operations.
+The Minister for Defence oversees army operations.
 The professional head of the army is the Chief of Defence, currently Steve Thull, who answers to the minister.
 The Grand Duke and the Chief of Defence are the only generals, with colonels as Deputy Chief of Defence and head of the Military Training Centre.